 A large component of cancer care includes both end of life care and advance care planning.
-As people move into the final stages of life, following a terminal cancer diagnosis, palliative care becomes critical.
+As people move into the final stages of life, following an advanced cancer diagnosis, palliative care becomes critical.
 This includes: pain management strategies, care plans, family and caregiver support, home care and preparation emotionally, physically, spiritually, and mentally for transitioning from the physical world (Cueva et al., 2016; Russell, Fred, & Brown, 2018).
-For Indigenous people there is a desire to receive palliative care services within their homes and communities and have family members providing care directly when possible.
-Indigenous people also expressed concerns about medical professionals lacking important cultural knowledge and people not being able to partake in essential end of life cultural and spiritual practices (Daudt, d'Archangelo, & Duquette, 2018).
-Finally, Indigenous people express how accessing home care supports outside of their communities further isolates them from their communities and families, and their culture and language (Denis & Washington, 2018; Fruch, Monture, Prince, & Kelley, 2016).
+For Indigenous People there is a desire to receive palliative care services within their homes and communities and have family members providing care directly when possible.
+Indigenous People also expressed concerns about medical professionals lacking important cultural knowledge and people not being able to partake in essential end of life cultural and spiritual practices (Daudt, d'Archangelo, & Duquette, 2018).
+Finally, Indigenous People express how accessing home care supports outside of their communities further isolates them from their communities and families, and their culture and language (Denis & Washington, 2018; Fruch, Monture, Prince, & Kelley, 2016).

-This literature and environmental scan of materials identifies the current needs, disparities, and services available to Indigenous people in Canada living with cancer.
-Specifically, it will focus on current end of life care service models and policies as well as advance care planning.
-This review builds on previous work done in 2014 to gather information on the experiences of Indigenous people with advanced cancer illness and at the end of life that was used to inform the development of a series of online multimedia and text-based tools to empower Indigenous peoples living with advanced illness.
-The purpose of this review is to build on this previous document and further identify trends in the experiences of Indigenous peoples with advanced cancer, their caregivers, their families, and their communities.
-It focused on adding materials related to: 1) cultural competencies for providing palliative care to Indigenous peoples and 2) advance care planning specific to Indigenous people.
-In order to further inform the development of the previously mentioned tools, an environmental scan will outline the resources available to Indigenous people with advanced cancer illness and at the end of life to support them and their communities.
+This literature and environmental scan identifies the current needs, disparities, and services available to Indigenous People living with cancer, in Canada.
+Specifically, it will focus on current end of life care service models and policies, as well as advance care planning.
+This review builds on previous work from 2014, which gathered information on the experiences of Indigenous People with advanced cancer illness and at the end of life.
+This was used to inform the development of a series of online multimedia and text-based tools to empower Indigenous Peoples living with advanced illness.
+The purpose of this review is to build onto this previous document, and further identify trends in the experiences of Indigenous Peoples with advanced cancer, their caregivers, their families, and their communities.
+It focused on adding materials related to: 1) cultural competencies for providing palliative care to Indigenous Peoples and 2) advance care planning specific to Indigenous People.
+In order to further inform the development of the previously mentioned tools, an environmental scan will outline the resources available to Indigenous People with advanced cancer illness and at the end of life, to support them and their communities.